 Total Area: 6500 sq ft

-The concept and strategy were to engage with contemporary and curatorial direction towards which fashion had moved.
-Rather than simply about buying clothes.
+The concept and strategy were to engage with the contemporary and curatorial direction in which fashion had moved.
+Rather than simply buying clothes.
 Therefore the shop is conceived as a series of environments, shops within shops, each having a different identity.
 The effect is a diverse set of experiences that communicate the plurality of the brand.

 Location: San Francisco